|Todd A. Goergen

 Mr. Goergen received a BA in Economics and Political Science from Wake Forest University.
 Mr. Goergen is on the U.S. and International Advisory Councils to the Global Leadership Foundation.
 He is a proud father, active triathlete in Olympic and 70.3 competitions, and a wine columnist for several magazines.

 |Jonathan D. Shapiro, CFA, CPA

-Mr. Shapiro received an MBA from Columbia Business School and an MBA from London Business School.
-He received an MS in Accounting from the Lubin School of Business at Pace where he attended on scholarship.
+Mr. Shapiro received an MBA from Columbia Business School, an MBA from London Business School, and an MS in Accounting from the Lubin School of Business at Pace, where he attended on scholarship.
 Mr. Shapiro graduated Magna Cum Laude and Phi Beta Kappa from Rutgers College, completing a BS in Computer Science in three years.
 Mr. Shapiro is a Chartered Financial Analyst and a licensed CPA.

 |Theodore W. Stofer

 |Mr. Stofer is a Principal at Ropart Asset Management.
 He serves on the Board of Directors of iCentris and participates on the boards of Digital Traffic Systems and Fragmob.
 He previously served on the board of QC Laboratories.
 Mr. Stofer began his career in the Transaction Services and Risk & Advisory practices at KPMG, where he advised clients on M&A and strategic consulting engagements.
 After KPMG, he joined Ropart as an Associate.

 Mr. Stofer received an MBA with honors from The Wharton School of the University of Pennsylvania, where he was a Palmer Scholar, and a BS in Operations Research & Industrial Engineering from Cornell University.